suggestionsbot/suggestions-bot/library_modifications.md

   - Implementation details
     - Fixed by https://paste.disnake.dev/?id=1660730340161476
   - Related issue: https://github.com/DisnakeDev/disnake/issues/712
+- Move thread caching onto `Message`
+  - Due to our intents, threads on messages were not being cached correctly which meant features didnt work
+  - Fix: Move caching of message.thread onto the message itself

 ## Notes

 On startup even with `Intents.none()` we still receive partial guilds, noted as unavailable (or something like that).
 This allows for partial cache hits and explains the inconsistencies of bug reproduction as we require a guild who invited the bot during runtime as the first reproduction step.